georgesturrock/7331_Lab2/README.md

 # 7331_Lab2

+## Dataset Selection
+Select a dataset identically to the way you selected for the first project work week and mini-project.
+You are not required to use the same dataset that you used in the past, but you are encouraged.
+You must identify two tasks from the dataset to regress or classify.
+That is:

+    • two classification tasks OR
+    • two regression tasks OR
+    • one classification task and one regression task

+For example, if your dataset was from the diabetes data you might try to predict two tasks: (1) classifying if a patient will be readmitted within a 30 day period or not, and (2) regressing what the total number of days a patient will spend in the hospital, given their history and specifics of the encounter like tests administered and previous admittance.

 ## Data Preparation Part 1 - 10 Points
 Define and prepare your class variables.
 Use proper variable representations (int, float, one-hot, etc.).
 Use pre-processing methods (as needed) for dimensionality reduction, scaling, etc. Remove variables that are not needed/useful for the analysis.